hanwencheng/CommonSubstrings/README.md

     var tree = new SuffixTrie({
-        minLength : 5, //the minimum length of fragment minOccurrence : 3 , //the minimin occurrence of fragment debug : false  //whether to show the console messages });
+        minLength : 5, //the minimum length of fragment minOccurrence : 3 , //the minimin occurrence of fragment debug : true//whether to show the console messages });

 the default values are:
 - `minLength` : 3
 - `minOccurrence` : 2
-- `debug` : true
+- `debug` : false

 ###Extenal Librarys